project-chip/connectedhomeip/silabs_examples/unify-matter-bridge/linux/src/tests/README.md

 ## Running the unit test

-So far we are not aware of how to run all the unit tests so running a unit test currently is done by locating your test binary and executing it.
+Unit tests are run by first locating your test binary and then executing it.

 ```bash
 matter/silabs_examples/unify-matter-bridge/linux$ ./out/host/tests/TestExample